eslamismail/chat-app/README.md

 ## Run in background

+-   rename .env.example to .env
-write on cmd or terminal docker-compose up --build -d
+-   write on cmd or terminal docker-compose up --build -d

 ## Run with logs

+-   rename .env.example to .env
-write on cmd or terminal docker-compose up --build
+-   write on cmd or terminal docker-compose up --build

 ## Mysql